OpenMods/OpenBlocks/README.md

 * "I want to **disable** feature X!"
   * Setting any block or item's ID to 0 will disable it.
 * "How come my **elevators don't always work?**"
   * Recently, we made a change to the way elevators work-- they now require XP.
-You can disable this change in the configs.
+You can disable this change in the config.
 * "Automatic enchantment tables won't enchant past a certain level!"
   * They require bookshelves, just like their mundane counterparts.
 * "Things like Thermal Expansion Fluiducts won't work with the automatic enchanter/anvil!"
   * You need to select the relevant side on the GUI to allow input.
 The tab you're looking for is on the right.
 * "How can I **contact** the OpenMods team?"
-  * We're often on EsperNet IRC at #OpenMods, but you can also open up a new issue on the GitHub or send a message to us on reddit.
+  * We're often on EsperNet IRC at #OpenMods, but you can also open up a new issue on our GitHub or send a message to us on reddit.

 What does it contain?